A Guide for UCF College of Business Students & Family

 Housing, Dining and Banking Services

 Students who plan to live on campus should know that move-in procedures vary for fall, spring and summer.
-No doubt this fall, you have more questions than ever.
-So as we navigate the unprecedented circumstances of COVID-19, move-in procedures for Fall 2020 will be updated as necessary to ensure the safety of our students and campus community.
 Be sure to check Move-In Information for updates.

 For information about dining options and meal plans, be sure to visit Dining Services